 Prevention

 Always tell your provider about the medicines you take.
 Ask your provider if it is OK to take over-the-counter medicines that contain stimulants or theophylline.
-Theophylline is a drug used to treat wheezing and shortness of breath.
+Theophylline is a medicine used to treat wheezing and shortness of breath.

 Caffeine can cause tremor and make tremor caused by other medicines worse.
 If you have a tremor, avoid caffeinated drinks such as coffee, tea, and soda.
 Also avoid other stimulants.